jic-dtool/dtool/docs/source/quick_start_guide.rst

 .. warning:: When comparing datasets identifiers, sizes and hashes are
              compared.
 When checking that the hashes are identical the hashes for the first dataset are recalculated using the hashing algorithm of the reference dataset (the second).
-If the dataset in iRODS had been specified as the first argument then all the files would have had to have been downloaded to the local disk before calculating their hashes, which would have made the command slower.
+If the dataset in S3 had been specified as the first argument then all the files would have had to have been downloaded to the local disk before calculating their hashes, which would have made the command slower.